Financial Aid and Expenses

 When completing the FAFSA, please indicate “Brandman University” in the section of the FAFSA that asks you about the schools to which you would like to apply.
 The Brandman University Office of Postsecondary Education identification number (OPE ID) is 041618.

-The preferential filing date for mailing financial aid applications is March 2 of each year preceding the academic year that you will be attending.
-For the 2017-2018 academic year, the preferential filing date is March 2, 2017, for the 2018-2019 academic year, the date is March 2, 2018.
+The preferential filing date for submitting the FAFSA is eight weeks prior to the start of a student’s first session of attendance within an academic year.
 Every effort will be made to assist those who apply after the preferential filing date; however, disbursement of assistance may be delayed, and funds may be exhausted in some grant programs.

 The federal government may require additional documentation from financial aid applicants, such as copies of IRS income tax transcripts.
 The government and the Financial Aid Office will notify students who need to provide additional documents.